BekaValentine/cyberpunk_game/tasks.md

       - [ ] Maps
       - [ ] Messages
       - [ ] Hacking app???
+  - [ ] Prototypes
     - [x] First Person Interactions - NOTE: interactions should preferably involve physics so that its not just the player that can trigger them but objects and NPCs too
       - [x] Pick up object -- via MANIPULATE
         - [x] Drop object
         - [x] Throw object
       - [x] Push object
       - [x] Generic Use
         - Use optional equipped object on world item -- just generic use, passing in the held object to the used object as an argument
         - Pull object? -- only as an instane of USE
       - [x] Take object and stash in backpack
       - [x] Equip object from backpack
       - [x] Walk
       - [x] Run
       - [x] Crouch
       - [x] Stairs
+    - [x] Locks and Doors Prototype
+      - [x] Class for interactable or holdable or stashable objects
+      - [x] One lock type
+      - [x] Two key types
+      - [x] A basic door demo
+      - [x] A basic window demo
+    - [x] Ladder Prototype
+    - [ ] AI Pathfinding Prototype - see [AI ideas](ai_ideas.md)
   - [ ] Character generator
     - Ethnicity
     - Name